danjac/localhub/README.md

 # License

-Social-BFG is licensed under the **GNU Affero Public License**.
+Localhub is licensed under the **GNU Affero Public License**.
 A copy of the license is provided in this repository.

 # Credits